 leave the unit in the car on a hot day.

 Run low power whenever

 possible.
 This will also extend battery life.

-102 Q: My display shows + and - at the same time.
-A: This is normal.
-When the TX and RX frequencies differ, the display shows
+102 Q: Why does my display show + and - at the same time.

 If TX and RX are the same (simplex)